Morsmalleo/AhMyth/INSTRUCTIONS.md

     Windows because they will be ignored and removed.

 #
-## Binary Setup Packages (BSP's) removed
+## Binary Setup Packages (BSP's) re-added
-    As of v1.0-beta.3, the BSP's have been removed due to a requirement that is no longer available, this requirement is 'libappindicator3-1', without
+    As of v1.0-beta.4, the BSP's for Linux have been re-added, the dependancy required for AhMyth `libappinricator3-1`
-    this, AhMyth binaries for windows and Linux, won't install, and if they do, they will not operate properly.

-    You can still however download the source code from the releases section and follow either the Auto Installation or Manual Installation steps.
+    can be installed from the `Debian Buster` apt repositories, Or you can just ignore it completely, AhMyth seems to run fine without it.

 #
 #
-# Installation - Linux
+# Source Installations - Linux
 ### Auto Install | Kali + Parrot OS
     1. git clone https://github.com/Morsmalleo/AhMyth
     2. cd AhMyth/AhMyth-Server